GitEic-Bhavin/Training_and_UpSkill/Eng_for_Engineer/Art_of_Speaking/README.md

 1. **Intro:** “Here’s what I’m going to tell you” → 3 reasons why private schools are better
 2. **Body:** “Here’s what I found” → Explain each reason with examples
 3. **Conclusion:** “Here’s what I told you” → Reiterate the 3 reasons.

+Speak with your Eyes
+---

+# **Why Eye Contact is Important**

+* In **everyday conversation**, we naturally look at the person we are talking to.
+* In **public speaking**, this is even more important because it **keeps your audience engaged**.
+* If you stare at the wall, ceiling, or a blank space, your speech loses energy and connection.

+**Key idea:** Eye contact makes your audience **feel included and involved** in your talk.

+# **How to Start With Eye Contact**

+1. **Find someone familiar:**

+   * If you know someone in the audience, start by talking to them.
+   * This eases nervousness and makes the speech feel less intimidating.

+2. **If you don’t know anyone:**

+   * Pretend you are talking to a friend one-on-one.
+   * This turns a public speech into a personal conversation, which is easier to handle.

+3. **Hold your gaze:**

+   * Lock eyes with one person for **10–15 seconds** (roughly one complete thought).
+   * Don’t just glance and move on — the audience feels more connected when you focus on them for a moment.

+# **Practical Example (Using the Veterinary Clinic Speech)**

+* Thought 1:

+> “I interned at the veterinary clinic for a month, and the experience was enriching.”
+> **Lock eyes with one person for this thought.**

+* Thought 2:

+> “I learned valuable skills that I can use in my future job.”
+> **Switch to another person and maintain eye contact for this thought.**

+❌ What **not to do**: Rapidly switch eyes multiple times in a single sentence.

+* It **reduces impact** and makes your speech seem disconnected.

+# **Tips to Reduce Nervousness**

+* Take a deep breath before starting.
+* Relax — you don’t have to be overly serious.
+* Some suggest imagining the audience in funny ways (like wearing underwear) to ease nerves — but this is optional.
+* Confidence in your **preparation and content** is usually enough.

+# **Key Takeaways**

+1. Eye contact = engagement + connection.
+2. Start with someone familiar or pretend one-on-one conversation.
+3. Hold gaze for 10–15 seconds per thought.
+4. Avoid rapid shifting of eyes — it loses impact.
+5. Relax and breathe; confidence in content helps more than gimmicks.